Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 **Did that cub have the gene therapy?**

 *"Mikki?
-Nah, he’s I guess what you’d call a vanilla Gao...We’re gonna need words for Gao-with-therapy and Gao-without-therapy soon, aren’t we?
+Nah, he’s I guess what you’d call a vanilla Gao...
+We’re gonna need words for Gao-with-therapy and Gao-without-therapy soon, aren’t we?
 Anyway, right now we keep it to natural-borns, where both parents had the therapy.
 Openpaw’s doin’ that for observational purposes,* yijao? *And anyway, the ones who’ve got it are all too young for fetch-and-carry yet."*

 **I presume they’re a little different to their fellows**

 *"Not really.
 So far they’re just like any other cub, mostly.
 The oldest ones are a year old now - a Gaoian year - and the only thing I’ve really noticed is some of them don’t like toys that the older cubs did, because to them it’s a different color and it looks ugly.
-Maybe some o’ them smell a bit healthier but it’s hard to tell, ‘cuz, uh...well, we’ve had the luxury of being choosier ‘bout things."*
+Maybe some o’ them smell a bit healthier but it’s hard to tell, ‘cuz, uh... well, we’ve had the luxury of being choosier ‘bout things."*

 **Have you had the gene therapy yourself?**